zglueck/workshop-demo/sections/2/navigation.md

         height: 700px;
     }
 </style>
-# Navigating WebWorldWind
+# WebWorldWind Navigation

 The WorldWind globe responds to mouse and touch inputs.
-A Navigator is used to position the eye or view point.
+A Navigator is used to position the eye or view point based on inputs.
 Some inputs change the position of the globe while others change the positioning of the Navigator.
 WebWorldWind uses a "look at" setup for defining the eye position.
 The definition of a "look at" system can be described with the following graphic:

 ![Look At Diagram](../../resources/images/lookat.png)

 The Navigator state is expressed as:
- - the latitude and longitude of a "look at" location
+ - latitude and longitude of a "look at" location
- - the range from the "look at" location to the eye
+ - range from the "look at" location to the eye
- - the tilt
+ - tilt angle from a "straight down" view
+ - heading based on a typical northern aligned 360 degree compass

 ### Mouse Inputs